Pelagic and Open Ocean Accounting

 Uncertainty characterisation

-The substantial reliance on models for pelagic accounting introduces uncertainties that compilers should document and communicate to account users.
-Key sources of uncertainty include: structural uncertainty in model formulations (e.g., alternative representations of trophic interactions); parametric uncertainty in model calibration; observational uncertainty in the sparse in situ data used for validation; and spatial extrapolation from point observations to large pelagic domains.
-Compilers should report confidence intervals or uncertainty ranges where feasible, use ensemble modelling approaches to capture structural uncertainty, and clearly distinguish between observation-based and model-derived entries in published accounts.
-For systematic guidance on quality assurance and uncertainty communication, see TG-0.7 Quality Assurance.
+Key sources of uncertainty include structural uncertainty in model formulations, parametric uncertainty in model calibration, observational uncertainty in sparse in situ validation data, and spatial extrapolation from point observations to large pelagic domains.
+Compilers should report confidence intervals or uncertainty ranges where feasible, use ensemble modelling to capture structural uncertainty, and clearly distinguish between observation-based and model-derived entries in published accounts.
+See TG-0.7 Quality Assurance for systematic guidance on uncertainty communication.

 3.7 Compilation Procedure and Worked Example